kluster-ai/docs/get-started/api.md

 description: The kluster.ai API getting started guide provides examples and instructions for submitting and managing Batch jobs using kluster.ai's OpenAI-compatible API.
 ---

-# Start Using the kluster.ai API
+# Start using the kluster.ai API

 The kluster.ai API provides a straightforward way to work with Large Language Models (LLMs) at scale.
 It is compatible with OpenAI Python library and Batch API, making it easy to integrate into your existing workflows with minimal code changes.